Top 5 Back-Office Functions That Should Be Automated

 A survey found that 60% of customer dissatisfaction sources originated in the back office.
 It is also estimated that 10-20% of all transaction volumes in a contact center are the result of execution issues in the back office.

 Efforts to digitize core business processes are not new.
-Over the last two decades, companies have invested in enterprise resource planning (ERP) implementations, large-scale custom systems, and business process outsourcing to transform their core operations.
+Over the last two decades, companies have invested in enterprise resource planning (ERP) implementations, large-scale custom systems, and business process management to transform their core operations.
 Some have tangible benefits, but most created unintended side effects such as subpar user experiences, disparate applications and IT systems, and more.

 Enterprises today have an average of 1500+ applications alone, and in large organizations, this can run into tens of thousands.
 And inefficiencies that arise from the back-office — legacy systems, siloed data sources, and manual and disconnected paper-based processes — can have a significant impact on productivity and poor customer experience.